OrangeAVA/Parallel-Programming-with-Python/README.md

 ## What you will learn

-● Execute highly complex and distributed computational tasks

-● Apply parallel computing concepts using Python to solve real-world problems related to data science and high-performance computing

-● Build faster, smarter, and more efficient applications for data analysis, machine learning, and scientific computing

-● Implement parallel algorithms in Python
+● Build faster, smarter, and more efficient applications for data analysis, machine learning, and scientific computing ● Implement parallel algorithms in Python
 ● Best practices for designing, implementing, and scaling parallel programs in Python